wheelo/git-npm/README.md

 ## Usage

-The usage of this package is easy, just type the word `gn` in your command line (zsh, bash, iTerm and *etc.*).
+The usage of this package is easy, just type the word `gn` in your favourate shell(tcsh, bash or zsh, to name a few).
 However, you can opt into the advanced mode by specifying concrete params, which descirbed as below.
 Different options have the differed usage, now the availbale modes have:

 **Simple Mode**

 When you use the command line `gn`, it will use full-blown features brought by the default configures, which include git push, git release and npm publish.
-In most cases, you just need to type one simple command `git-npm`.
+In most cases, you just need to type one simple command `gn`.
 Use `gn` directly as shorthand for `gn -i patch -m "Release <version>"`.

 You can use the param '-i' or '--increase' to bump the version.
 The version level can be one of: major, minor, patch, premajor, preminor, prepatch, or prerelease.
 Default level is 'patch'.
 Only one version may be specified.